Codys12/NASQAR-paper/README.md

 `model.inv_other_layer_ratio` is the ratio of second variety layers to all layers (e.g. 3 means 2/3 of the first variety and 1/3 of the second variety)

-Inherited from LinearAttentionArena, trainign is broken up into 'mini-batches' of 40320 samples, where a sample is the context length of the model.
+Inherited from LinearAttentionArena, training is broken up into 'mini-batches' of 40320 samples, where a sample is the context length of the model.
 `magic_prime` is used to pseudo-randomize the location of these samples within the dataset, and is calculated as below from the LinearAttentionArena documentation:

 ```